cloudflare/serverless-registry/CONTRIBUTING.md

 }
 ```

-By default in a local environment, the registry uses USERNAME=hello and PASSWORD=world.
-See `wrangler.toml` for more details.
+By default in a local environment, the registry uses `USERNAME=hello` and `PASSWORD=world`.
+See the example wrangler config files for more details.

 Tag any image that you have locally and push it: